 The Rules of the Royal Naval Writers’ Association

-The Constituition and Rules of the Royal Naval Writers’ Association
+The Constitution and Rules of the Royal Naval Writers’ Association as agreed January 2021.

 This association is to be known as the “Royal Naval Writers Association” abbreviated and commonly referred to as the ‘RNWA’.